wuboy0307/stockor-api/README.md

 # Stockor API

 Stockor API is a REST API for the Stockor ERP system.
-It exposes the models and business logic defined in Skr::Core.
+It exposes the models and business logic defined in Stockor::Core.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'skr-api'
+    gem 'stockor-api'

 And then execute: